simensrostad/Thingy91x-Exercise/README.md

 ## Goals of exercise
  - Run the NCS NET MQTT sample on the Thingy91x
  - Modify the sample to sample and send sensor data to the MQTT broker
- - Observe in the MQTT server that the device is sending data
+ - Receive messages from the device on the MQTT topic
- - Trace TLS traffic using modem traces with a dev security tag
+ - Trace and decrypt TLS traffic using modem traces

 ### Building and running
  1. Navigate to the MQTT sample in NCS (nrf/samples/net/mqtt)